Monday, December 21, 2009

 never again to say to a woman, YOU

-, but rather to whisper:
+are beautiful, but rather to whisper:

 Darling, the way light fell on your hair